Our current global transportation paradigm wastes more than 50% of every gallon of fuel it consumes.

 LTA's Advantage

-LTA enjoys efficiency superiority over all other forms of transportation for a myriad of reasons.
+LTA enjoys efficiency superiority over all other transportation technologies for a myriad of reasons.

-Because buoyancy cancels the effects of gravity, there are no grades with which to contend.
-This is significant because it results in both weightless cargo and weightless tare.
+Because buoyancy cancels the effects of gravity, there are no grades with LTA.
+This is significant because it results in both the airship and freight being virtually weightless.

 Lighter-than-Air technology will prove itself the most efficient and profitable form of transportation in the 21st Century, beating out all other modes in both time and fuel economy, and by providing an unparalleled passenger experience.